-Abhishek Anicca is a part of the Travel Log Fellowship with The Third Eye for its City Edition.
-The Travel Log fellowship mentored thirteen writers and image makers from across India’s bylanes, who reimagine the idea of the city through a feminist lens.
+Abhishek Anicca is a part of the Travel Log Programme with The Third Eye for its City Edition.
+The Travel Log Programme mentored thirteen writers and image makers from across India’s bylanes, who reimagine the idea of the city through a feminist lens.

 Listen to this piece narrated by Abhishek Anicca in Hindi: